ftcatsoc/LADR/README.md

 I would also like to acknowledge the invaluable help and resources provided by [https://linearalgebras.com](https://linearalgebras.com), which greatly assisted in completing this project.

-Additionally, I would like to thank ChatGPT and Deepseek for providing helpful guidance and support during the development of this repository.
+Additionally, I would like to thank Deepseek, ChatGPT and Doubao for providing helpful guidance and support during the development of this repository.

 # 《Linear Algebra Done Right》习题解答 LaTeX 源代码